A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems

-The aim of this paper is to close this important gap for the class of $\alpha$-circulant preconditioners, which is gaining more and more attention in the field of PinT.
-Using the preconditioned Richardson iteration with an $\alpha$-circulant preconditioner as presented in~\cite{slw2021}, we describe the path from theory to implementation for these methods.
-We extend the original approach by using a collocation method as our base integrator and show that this choice not only yields time integrators or arbitrary order but also adds yet another level of parallelization in time.
-Following the taxonomy in~\cite{Burrage1997}, this yields a doubly-time parallel method, combining parallelization across the steps and parallelization across the method first proposed in~\cite{SchoebelEtAl2020}.
-We present and analyze an adaptive strategy to select the a new parameter $\alpha$ for each iteration in order to balance convergence rate of the method, round-off errors arising from the diagonalization of the preconditioner, and inexact system solves of the decoupled systems as the individual time-steps.
-After these more theoretical aspects, which, though, are crucial for an actual implementation, we present scaling results at the 'sweet spot' of two test problems: here, spatial and temporal errors are balanced and the speedup we measure on the parallel machine is the actual gain these methods can provide over the default sequential methods.
-These parallel runs represent a close enough picture for any application and variant using the diagonalization technique, narrowing the gap between real-life applications and theory.
-The code is freely available on GitHub~\cite{paralphacode}, containing a short tutorial and all necessary scripts to reproduce the results presented here.
+The aim of this paper is to close this important gap for the class of $\alpha$-circulant preconditioners, which is gaining more and more attention in the field.
+Using the preconditioned Richardson iterations with an $\alpha$-circulant preconditioner as presented in~\cite{slw2021}, we describe the path from theory to implementation for these methods in the case of linear problems.
+We extend the original approach by using a collocation method as our base integrator and show that this choice not only yields time integrators of arbitrary order but also adds another level (and opportunity) of parallelization in time.
+Following the taxonomy in~\cite{Burrage1997}, this yields a doubly-time parallel method: combining parallelization across the steps and parallelization across the method first proposed in~\cite{SchoebelEtAl2020}.
+We present and analyze an adaptive strategy to select a new parameter $\alpha$ for each iteration in order to balance (1) the convergence rate of the method with (2) round-off errors arising from the diagonalization of the preconditioner and (3) inner system solves of the decoupled time-steps.
+After some error analysis, we present an algorithm for the practical selection of the adaptive preconditioners and demonstrate the actual speedup gains these methods can provide over sequential methods.
+These experiments provide some insight into more complex applications and variants using the diagonalization technique, narrowing the gap between real-life applications and theory.
+The code is freely available on GitHub~\cite{paralphacode}, along with a short tutorial and all necessary scripts to reproduce the results presented in this manuscript.